(click on a box for further information)

 to be cultivated by hunter-gatherers for food, their subconscious

-plant selection slowly created Cultivated Emmer with larger grains.
+plant selection slowly created Cultivated Emmer with larger

 Later, as this became more widely cultivated, it spread into

 the natural habitat of another wild Goat Grass.
-Random hybridisations
+Random

-early forms of hard shelled Spelt.
+produced some early forms of hard shelled Spelt.

-Another similar hybridisation occurred later but with a mutation
+Another similar hybridisation occurred later but with a

 The hunter-gatherers would naturally have selected this easier

-threshing form to collect so that, assisted by this human selection,
+threshing form to collect so that, assisted by this human

-it slowly evolved into free-threshing Bread Wheat.
+selection, it slowly evolved into free-threshing Bread Wheat.

 Over time, Emmer Wheat also mutated and evolved to create Durum

-Wheat, now used for making a wide range of pasta products such
+Wheat, now used for making a wide range of pasta products such as

-as macaroni, spaghetti and lasagna.
+macaroni, spaghetti and lasagna.